 - AngularJS, and a lot more

-We wrote more than 110,000 words – a Harry Potter novel’s worth of educational content – and more than 365,000 lines of starter/solution code.
+We wrote more than 110,000 words – a Harry Potter novel’s worth of educational content – and more than 365,000 lines of starter/solution code for both instructors & students to use.

 But more importantly, I led the charge to take WDI from an undefined, unstructured course, held together simply by passionate teachers around the world, to a repeatable, teachable process that is currently being rolled out across the board and shaping thousands of new students’ futures.